-“I commend each one of our nursing and midwifery graduates for completing their studies and wish them a fulfilled and satisfying career in nursing and midwifery.” – Western Sydney Local Health District executive director or nursing and midwifery Joanne Edwards.
+“I commend each one of our nursing and midwifery graduates for completing their studies and wish them a fulfilled and satisfying career in nursing and midwifery.” – WSLHD executive director of nursing and midwifery and clinical governance Joanne Edwards

 Westmead Hospital dental officers Dr Ying Tran and Dr Grace Liu promote World Oral Health Day to raise the importance of oral health.

 “I was always passionate about medicine and have received enormous satisfaction from my achievements in my profession.
-I encourage young doctors to enjoy the intellectual stimulation and advances of medicine which will lead to better health.” – Auburn Hospital cardiologist Dr Richard Haber.
+I encourage young doctors to enjoy the intellectual stimulation and advances of medicine which will lead to better health.” – Auburn Hospital cardiologist Associate Professor Richard Haber

-The career of Auburn Hospital cardiologist Associate Professor Richard Haber was celebrated at a special ceremony, after completing his final ward rounds.
+The career of Auburn Hospital cardiologist Associate Professor Richard Haber was celebrated at a special ceremony after he completed his final ward rounds.

 The highly respected doctor has treated almost 40,000 patients during his 52 years of service.